 - Do you keep a dream journal and has it been productive in any way?
 I keep one intermittently.
 If I have a particularly interesting dream, I try to write it down quickly before I forget it.
 And often I do have interesting ones!
 Yes, I find it productive to remember dreams, not so much to tell others about them — most people are not interested in the play-by-play details of other people’s dreams — but to look for clues as to what thoughts my brain was trying to work out through this particular collection of images and events.
 I’m a writer, and everything is raw material for fiction and poetry.

 - Have you ever had a premonition dream?
 Strangely, I’m pretty sure I have but now cannot recall a single one.
 More interestingly, I have lucent dreams, in which I know that I’m dreaming and can consciously direct the action, like a filmmaker (or author, I guess).
 If I’m being chased, for example, I might find myself thinking, “I don’t have to run from this guy.
-I’m in charge here, and I’ve decided that I can fly!”
+I’m in charge of this dream, and I’ve decided that I can fly!”
 So I take off and fly away.
 Sometimes the dream tries to reassert control; for instance, I’ll suddenly find there is a ceiling over the sky, trapping me, and I’ll have to create a window in the ceiling to escape.
 When I was a kid, I had a long-term continuing dream, like a television series, that played out for months.
 Every night, the girl in the dream had more adventures.
 Sometimes there were cliffhangers.
 And reruns.
 I think that was the period when I developed my lucid-dreaming skills.

 - Do your dreams tend to be happy or more in line with being a nightmare?
 I used to have a lot of nightmares as a kid.
 I don’t so much anymore, though occasionally I do.
 More often I have long, complex, intricately plotted dreams with fascinating settings and characters who may or may not include myself.
 Sometimes I have classic anxiety dreams, when I’m on stage in a play and suddenly realize I don’t know my lines, or I’m in school and have to take a test but I can’t find the classroom or forgot to study.
 In a graduate school writing class, someone criticized a story I’d written, saying the dream sequence was too coherent and complex, and therefore not dreamlike enough.
 I was mystified as to what she meant, even when others chimed in to agree with her.
 That was the first time I realized that my dreams must be unusual.
 I assumed everyone had dreams like that.